iliashevrin/redis-ordered-set/README.md

 ## Implementation notes

-The implementation is based on [this article](http://erikdemaine.org/papers/DietzSleator_ESA2002/paper.pdf), and employs one level of indirection as described in [this article](https://www.cs.cmu.edu/~sleator/papers/maintaining-order.pdf) enabling an amortized O(1) insertion of new elements.
+The implementation is based on [this article](http://erikdemaine.org/papers/DietzSleator_ESA2002/paper.pdf) (Two Simplified Algorithms for Maintaining Order in a List, Bender et al), and employs one level of indirection as described in section #2 of [this article](https://www.cs.cmu.edu/~sleator/papers/maintaining-order.pdf) (Dietz and Sleator, Two Algorithms for Maintaining Order in a List) enabling an amortized O(1) insertion of new elements.
 The implementation uses an underlying hash table that provides constant time queries of next and previous elements for any given element.

 Note that the mentioned papers describe a data structure that is a list (i.e. duplicates are allowed).
 However, owing to the fact that we map between command line strings to elements in the structure via a hash table, uniqueness must be mainted, so the structure is eventually a set.